uw-it-aca/django-blti/README.md

         re_path(r'^$', MyToolLaunchView.as_view(), name="lti-launch"),
     ]
 ```
+And finally, to initiate the launch sequence, point your browser at ``/blti/dev``

 A mocked JWT payload for Canvas is provided, but can be overridden by
 creating the file ``resources/lti1p3/file/jwt.json`` in your tool's
 app directory. django-blti will walk the list of ``INSTALLED_APPS``,